 ii.
-Terminal Salary or Termination Notice for Tenure-Line Faculty and Term Faculty
+Terminal Salary or Termination Notice for Tenured and Tenure-Track Faculty and Term Faculty

-The provost will provide tenure-line and term faculty whose appointments are to be terminated due to Financial Exigency with six month's written notice prior to the termination of their appointments.
+The provost will provide tenured, tenure-track, and term faculty whose appointments are to be terminated due to Financial Exigency with six month's written notice prior to the termination of their appointments.
 The notice will include a statement of the basis for the decision.
 The University may shorten or eliminate the period of advance notice by providing equivalent salary and benefits.
-Tenure-line faculty and term faculty may request review of the termination decision on procedural grounds as described in Review Procedures for Termination of Tenure-line and Term Faculty as a Result of Financial Exigency in section 21 of this Manual.
+Tenured, tenure-track, and term faculty may request review of the termination decision on procedural grounds as described in Review Procedures for Termination of Tenured, Tenure-Track and Term Faculty as a Result of Financial Exigency in section 21 of this Manual.

 iii.
-Provisions for Tenure-Line and Term Faculty Affected by Financial Exigency Plans iv.
+Provisions for Tenured, Tenure-Track, and Term Faculty Affected by Financial Exigency Plans iv.
 Reinstatement Rights

-If, for reasons of Financial Exigency in which terminating a tenure-line or term position is proposed, such termination shall be considered only as a last resort after every reasonable effort has been made to meet the need in some other way and to find for the faculty member a suitable assignment, for which she or he is already qualified, in the Washington College of Law.
+If, for reasons of Financial Exigency in which terminating a tenured, tenure-track, or term position is proposed, such termination shall be considered only as a last resort after every reasonable effort has been made to meet the need in some other way and to find for the faculty member a suitable assignment, for which she or he is already qualified, in the Washington College of Law.

-In all cases in which a tenure-line or term position has been eliminated due to Financial Exigency, the University will not fill the position of the faculty member so terminated within two years of the Effective Date of Financial Exigency, unless the released faculty member has been offered reinstatement in that position and has not accepted the offer within a reasonable period specified by the University.
+In all cases in which a tenured, tenure-track, or term position has been eliminated due to Financial Exigency, the University will not fill the position of the faculty member so terminated within two years of the Effective Date of Financial Exigency, unless the released faculty member has been offered reinstatement in that position and has not accepted the offer within a reasonable period specified by the University.

-21. Review Procedures for Termination of Tenure-Line, Continuing Appointment-Line Law Library Faculty, and Term Faculty as a Result of Financial Exigency
+21. Review Procedures for Termination of Tenured, Tenure-Track, Library Continuing Appointment, Library Continuing Appointment-Track, and Term Faculty as a Result of Financial Exigency

-In the event that it becomes necessary for the University to terminate a tenure-line, continuing appointment-line law library faculty (except as modified by Section VIII of the WCL Law Library Faculty Manual), or term faculty member before the termination date of the individual's contract, the affected faculty member has the right to a formal hearing before a hearing panel of five faculty members selected by the Committee on Rank and Tenure from among its members.
+In the event that it becomes necessary for the University to terminate a tenured, tenure-track, library continuing appointment, library continuing appointment-track (except as modified by Section VIII of the

+WCL Law Library Faculty Manual), or term faculty member before the termination date of the individual's contract, the affected faculty member has the right to a formal hearing before a hearing panel of five faculty members selected by the Committee on Rank and Tenure from among its members.
 The faculty member seeking the review shall submit a request for hearing in writing to the provost within thirty days of receipt of notice of proposed termination.
 Within ten days of receipt of such request, the provost shall submit to the Committee on Rank and Tenure, as provided in Disciplinary Actions, Investigations, and Formal Faculty Hearings in section 19 of this Manual, a notice of proposed termination with supporting documentation for the proposed action.